 Rich Cini has a large number of KIM-1 documents in his archive, including MOS data sheets, User Manual, Hardware Manual, KIM Hints and The First Book of KIM.
 He also has a large number of scans of KIM Notes, the forerunner of the much beloved COMPUTE!
 Magazine (to which yours truly contributed a few articles in the last few years of Gazette), and other resources for other 6502 single-board systems.

-This site is a little difficult to navigate, but does have a nice gallery of KIM-1 boards, peripherals and complete systems.
-It offers text versions of User Manual, Hardware Manual and KIM Hints, plus a GIF Schematic, a product circular with the KIM-1 hardware line, and several interesting magazine articles.
-However, the site layout is a bit wonky to work in.
+This site has a nice gallery of KIM-1 boards, peripherals and complete systems.
+It offers text versions of the User Manual, Hardware Manual and KIM Hints, plus a GIF Schematic, a product circular with the KIM-1 hardware line, and several interesting magazine articles.

 This site has a large array of interesting software for download, along with documentation and often source.
 It includes Microsoft BASIC, MicroADE (assembler/disassembler/editor), Microchess, Q-Chess, Moser ASSM/TED (another assembler), Tiny BASIC and the Focal language.
 Many of these programs will require some serious KIM horsepower (not even KIMplement has enough for some of them).
 These are raw binaries; in KIMplement, load them with the "B" option.